offbynull/watchdog/README.md

 ## Usage Guide

+The Watchdog project is essentially a combination bytecode instrumenter and library that helps guard your code against a specific class of software bugs: runaway threads.
+If you haven't already done so, refer to the [Quick-start Guide](#quick-start-guide) for setup instructions for your environment.

+It's important to note that Watchdog isn't a foolproof drop-in solution...

+1. It only guards code you write, not code in third-party libraries that you may be using.
+2. It's intended to be used in conjunction with good coding practices such as input validation.

+Please read the following subsections carefully as they detail important concepts, usage patterns, and gotchas.

 ### Watching Code

-Watchdog relies on bytecode instrumentation to prevent runaway code such as infinite loops.
+Watchdog relies on bytecode instrumentation to break out of runaway code such as infinite loops.
 There are 2 ways to mark your methods for
 instrumentation: annotations and method parameters.

 The ```@Watch``` annotation is the simplest way to mark methods for instrumentation.
 Apply the annotation to a class to mark all methods